invadersmustdie/puppet-catalog-test/README.md

-# Test all your puppet catalogs for compiler errors
+# Test all your puppet catalogs for compiler warnings and errors

+puppet-catalog-test is a tool for capturing and testing warnings and errors the puppet-compiler is emitting during the compilation process.

+For a more detailed insight into the puppet-compiler, you can take a look at <http://www.masterzen.fr/2012/03/17/puppet-internals-the-compiler/>.

 ## Installation